marwansabih/the_net/README.md

 The active used neurons in a random generated network will be choosen from a uniform distribution.

-For example a network 5x5\
+For example a network 5x5:

 i i i i i\
 n n n n n\
 n n n n n\
 n n n n n\
-o o o o o\
+o o o o o

 where i and o stand for the input and output neurons, which are allways active with 4 active neurons (which posses connections) might look like this:\